Russmar14/activity02-slr/day01-fitting/activity02.md

   Freedom Index”).

-- Ignore above^^^ Push this data to Github, use upload button from files pane to upload to activity02-slr folder
+- Ignore above^^^ Push this data to Github, use upload button from files pane to upload to activity02-slr folder.

 ``` r
 hfi <- readr::read_csv("hfi.csv")